Body Armor and Plate Carrier Ventilation Comparison: IceVents®, MaxxDri, TacVent, Body ArmorVent, SKD PIG Pontoons

 by Justin Li

 Body armor is hot and miserable, but it can be a necessity.
 Conductive cooling, the most powerful way to cool your body under armor, relies on physical contact to extract heat from your body.
-Working in every climate, IcePlate Curve is the lightest and most powerful conductive cooling tools for body armor wearers.
-If you work or operate in humid climates, conductive cooling is definitely the best method to remove heat from your body.
+Working in every climate, IcePlate® Curve is the lightest and most powerful conductive cooling tools for body armor wearers.
+If you work or operate in humid climates, conductive cooling is the only practical method to remove heat from your body.
 But, in arid climates, you have more options.

 There are a number of choices when it comes to body armor ventilation systems that provide enhanced evaporative cooling.
 We’ve assembled a comparison chart to help you make the best purchasing decision for your specific requirements.

-IceVents Conductive Body Armor Ventilation Pads: The lightest, most versatile option available.
+IceVents® Classic Ventilation Pontoons: The lightest, most versatile option available.
 Simple.
 No moving parts.

 221B Tactical MaxxDri Vest: Good solution, full torso, easy to use.

 TacVent: Heavy, made from rubber which is a material that insulates and traps heat.
-Dense, but good stand-off.
+Adequate stand-off, but very dense.
+Obsolete technology.

 SKD Tactical Pontoons: Made from foam and nylon which can trap heat and absorb moisture/water.
 No internal ventilation capability.
 Not hydrophobic.
 Old technology.
 Rotary dial in the iPhone age.